Why It Works

 - Commercial chocolate morsels keep the dough and chocolate distinct, for proper spread, flavor, and crunch.

-- 8 ounces low protein all-purpose flour, such as Gold Medal blue label (about 1 3/4 cup, spooned; 225g)
+- 8 ounces low protein all-purpose flour, such as Gold Medal blue label or Whole Foods 365 blue label (about 1 3/4 cup, spooned; 225g)

 - 8 ounces light brown sugar, not dark brown (about 1 cup, firmly packed; 225g)

 - 3 1/2 ounces raw cane sugar, not white (about 1/2 cup; 100g)

 - 2 teaspoons (8g) Diamond Crystal kosher salt; for table salt, use about half as much by volume or the same weight

 - 8 ounces cold, unsalted butter, cut into 1-inch chunks (about 16 tablespoons; 225g)